dchung1209/RAVDESS/README.md

 | VGG19 + Attn   | 65.28%   | 66.42%    | 65.10% | 64.43%   |
 | ResNet         | 57.01%   | 57.02%    | 56.32% | 55.89%   |
 | AlexNet + Attn | 55.62%   | 55.24%    | 54.69% | 53.81%   |

+*Observation*

+Many results differ from the experimental outcomes.
+Some experiments did not consider speaker independence, often leading to overfitting.
+They mixed the voices, resulting in seemingly good but misleading results.